Nukesor/place-chain/README.md

 This will generate a folder in your home directory called `place-chain`, where all needed files for the blockchain are stored.

+*Reset node configuration*

+    $ make clean-tendermint

+This will remove the folder `~/.place-chain` which contains all tendermint configuration.

 *Run Full Tendermint Node*

     $ place-chain start --full-node